JoannePeel/D3-data-journalism/README.md

 # D3-data-journalism

-The current data set incldes data on rates of income, obesity, poverty, etc. by state.
+The current data set inculdes data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."

-Create a scatter plot between two of the data variables, for example Healthcare vs. Poverty or Smokers vs. Age.
+I have created a scatter plot between poverty and obesity.

-Using the D3 techniques, create a scatter plot that represents each state with circle elements.
+Using the D3 techniques, I have created a scatter plot that represents each state with a circle element.

 *Note: You'll need to use python -m http.server to run the visualization.
 This will host the page at localhost:8000 in your web browser.

+# Results